proudlyserving/proudlyserving.github.io/_posts/2022-12-08-new-proudly-serving-chapter-appoint-a-product-leader.md

 ---
 title: "New Proudly Serving chapter: Appoint a product leader"
-description: "'Appoint a product leader' is now published in Proudly Serving."
+description: "'Appoint a product leader' by Daniel Soto is now published in Proudly Serving."
 date: 2022-12-08
 author: Proudly Serving
 icon: fa-solid fa-rocket